awsdocs/amazon-ecs-developer-guide/doc_source/basic-service-params.md

       1. For **Service role for CodeDeploy** choose the IAM service role for AWS CodeDeploy\.
 For more information, see [Amazon ECS CodeDeploy IAM Role](codedeploy_IAM_role.md)

 1. \(Optional\) If you selected the EC2 launch type and the `REPLICA` service type, for **Task Placement**, you can specify how tasks are placed using task placement strategies and constraints\.
-Choose from the following options:
+Choose from the following options\.
+For more information, see [Amazon ECS task placement](task-placement.md)\.
    + **AZ Balanced Spread** \- Distribute tasks across Availability Zones and across container instances in the Availability Zone\.
    + **AZ Balanced BinPack** \- Distribute tasks across Availability Zones and across container instances with the least available memory\.
    + **BinPack** \- Distribute tasks based on the least available amount of CPU or memory\.
    + **One Task Per Host** \- Place, at most, one task from the service on each container instance\.
    + **Custom** \- Define your own task placement strategy\.
 See [Amazon ECS task placement](task-placement.md) for examples\.

-    For more information, see [Amazon ECS task placement](task-placement.md)\.

 1. In the **Task tagging configuration** section, complete the following steps: